 There are talented people in abundance on the Îles de la Madeleine.
 Sand and sea are not only associated with beaches but also inspire local creators.
 The sand artisans at Atelier Côtier produce sand art of all kinds, while the glassworkers at Verrerie La Méduse use local sand to make stunning glass art that pays tribute to their maritime environment.
 Visit the studios and workshops of artists and artisans throughout the archipelago—you never know what you’ll discover!

-Since fishing is one of the main commercial activities on the Islands, be sure to look out for regional food products labelled Le bon goût frais des Îles de la Madeleine, a true indicator of authenticity and freshness.
+Since fishing is one of the main commercial activities on the Islands, be sure to look out for regional food products labelled Le Bon Goût Frais des Îles de la Madeleine (which means “A Fresh Taste of the Islands”), a true indicator of authenticity and freshness.
 Behind these products are people who are passionately devoted to their craft, including Johanne Vigneau, chef/owner of the La Table des Roy restaurant and the Gourmande de Nature boutique and workshop, which is dedicated to the culinary arts.
 Local products not to be missed include the famous Island lobster, craft beers from the À l’Abri de la Tempêtre microbrewery and Pied-de-Vent cheese.
 Read this blog post for more foodie recommendations.

 Where to stay on the Islands

 When visiting the Îles de la Madeleine, it makes sense to pick a home base and make day trips from there to explore the archipelago.
 The Islands offer many options, ranging from bed and breakfasts and hotels to campgrounds.
 You can even choose to spend the night in unusual accommodations.
 Wherever you decide to stay, you will quickly notice that each establishment reflects the personality of its hosts.
 It’s also a good idea to book early, given the popularity of this destination.
 Consult our directory to see some of your options.